Skip to main content

 Defined communication cadence.

 Every interaction follows a documented protocol.
-Nothing ad hoc.
+No random outreach.
 The cadence is consistent across every cohort inara operates.

 Completion stabilization by design.

-The infrastructure exists to catch at-risk participants before a missed contribution affects the cohort.
+The infrastructure exists to catch at-risk members before a missed contribution affects the cohort.
 Completion is not hoped for — it is managed.

 Example Cohort Model